Embroidermodder/website/emrm/index.rst

 \if{0}
 \begin{itemize}
-\item This website (www.libembroidery.org), which is maintained:
+#.
+This website (www.libembroidery.org), which is maintained:
     %\hyperref{https://github.com/Embroidermodder/website}.
-\item The manual manual-link covering all these projects which is maintained seperately as LaTeX manual-src.
+#.
+The manual manual-link covering all these projects which is maintained seperately as LaTeX manual-src.
     %\hyperref{https://github.com/Embroidermodder/userman}.
     Current version of this document:
     %\hyperref{https://www.libembroidery.org/embroidermodder_2.0_manual.pdf}.
-\item The GUI (embroidermodder), maintained here:
+#.
+The GUI (embroidermodder), maintained here:
     \hyperref{https://github.com/Embroidermodder/embroidermodder}.
-\item The core library of low-level functions:
+#.
+The core library of low-level functions:
     \hyperref{https://github.com/Embroidermodder/libembroidery}.
-\item The CLI `embroider` which is part of the libembroidery source code.
+#.
+The CLI `embroider` which is part of the libembroidery source code.
-\item Mobile embroidery format viewers and tools:
+#.
+Mobile embroidery format viewers and tools:
     \hyperref{https://github.com/Embroidermodder/embroiderymobile}.
-\item Specs for an open hardware embroidery machine called Embroiderbot (not started yet)
+#.
+Specs for an open hardware embroidery machine called Embroiderbot (not started yet)
     which is also part of the libembroidery source code.
 \end{itemize}
 \fi